priyansh-69/preva.care_assignment/README.md

 # preva.care_assignment
-This Repo is dedicated to the task preva.care Team gave me
+This Repo is dedicated to the task preva.care Team assigned me